-[61 FR 20354, May 6, 1996]
+[61 FR 20342, May 6, 1996]

-§ 509.21 Failure to appear.
+§263.21 Failure to appear.

 Failure of a respondent to appear in person at the hearing or by a duly authorized counsel constitutes a waiver of respondent's right to a hearing and is deemed an admission of the facts as alleged and consent to the relief sought in the notice.
-Without further proceedings or notice to the respondent, the administrative law judge shall file with the Director a recommended decision containing the findings and the relief sought in the notice.
+Without further proceedings or notice to the respondent, the administrative law judge shall file with the Board a recommended decision containing the findings and the relief sought in the notice.

-§ 509.22 Consolidation and severance of actions.
+§263.22 Consolidation and severance of actions.

-- (a) Consolidation.
-(1) On the motion of any party, or on the administrative law judge's own motion, the administrative law judge may consolidate, for some or all purposes, any two or more proceedings, if each such proceeding involves or arises out of the same transaction, occurrence or series of transactions or occurrences, or involves at least one common respondent or a material common question of law or fact, unless such consolidation would cause unreasonable delay or injustice. - (2) In the event of consolidation under paragraph (a)(1) of this section, appropriate adjustment to the prehearing schedule must be made to avoid unnecessary expense, inconvenience, or delay.
+(a) Consolidation.
+(1) On the motion of any party, or on the administrative law judge's own motion, the administrative law judge may consolidate, for some or all purposes, any two or more proceedings, if each such proceeding involves or arises out of the same transaction, occurrence or series of transactions or occurrences, or involves at least one common respondent or a material common question of law or fact, unless such consolidation would cause unreasonable delay or injustice.

+(2) In the event of consolidation under paragraph (a)(1) of this section, appropriate adjustment to the prehearing schedule shall be made to avoid unnecessary expense, inconvenience, or delay.

-- (b) Severance.
-The administrative law judge may, upon the motion of any party, sever the proceeding for separate resolution of the matter as to any respondent only if the administrative law judge finds that: - (1) Undue prejudice or injustice to the moving party would result from not severing the proceeding; and - (2) Such undue prejudice or injustice would outweigh the interests of judicial economy and expedition in the complete and final resolution of the proceeding.
+(b) Severance.
+The administrative law judge may, upon the motion of any party, sever the proceeding for separate resolution of the matter as to any respondent only if the administrative law judge finds that:

+(1) Undue prejudice or injustice to the moving party would result from not severing the proceeding; and

+(2) Such undue prejudice or injustice would outweigh the interests of judicial economy and expedition in the complete and final resolution of the proceeding.

-§ 509.23 Motions.
+§263.23 Motions.

-- (a) In writing.
-(1) Except as otherwise provided herein, an application or request for an order or ruling must be made by written motion. - (2) All written motions must state with particularity the relief sought and must be accompanied by a proposed order. - (3) No oral argument may be held on written motions except as otherwise directed by the administrative law judge.
-Written memoranda, briefs, affidavits or other relevant material or documents may be filed in support of or in opposition to a motion. - (b) Oral motions.
-A motion may be made orally on the record unless the administrative law judge directs that such motion be reduced to writing. - (c) Filing of motions.
-Motions must be filed with the administrative law judge, but upon the filing of the recommended decision, motions must be filed with the Director. - (d) Responses.
-(1) Except as otherwise provided herein, within ten days after service of any written motion, or within such other period of time as may be established by the administrative law judge or the Director, any party may file a written response to a motion.
-The administrative law judge shall not rule on any oral or written motion before each party has had an opportunity to file a response. - (2) The failure of a party to oppose a written motion or an oral motion made on the record is deemed a consent by that party to the entry of an order substantially in the form of the order accompanying the motion.
+(a) In writing.
+(1) Except as otherwise provided herein, an application or request for an order or ruling must be made by written motion.

+(2) All written motions must state with particularity the relief sought and must be accompanied by a proposed order.

+(3) No oral argument may be held on written motions except as otherwise directed by the administrative law judge.
+Written memoranda, briefs, affidavits or other relevant material or documents may be filed in support of or in opposition to a motion.

+(b) Oral motions.
+A motion may be made orally on the record unless the administrative law judge directs that such motion be reduced to writing.

+(c) Filing of motions.
+Motions must be filed with the administrative law judge, except that following the filing of the recommended decision, motions must be filed with the Board.

+(d) Responses.
+(1) Except as otherwise provided herein, within ten days after service of any written motion, or within such other period of time as may be established by the administrative law judge or the Board, any party may file a written response to a motion.
+The administrative law judge shall not rule on any oral or written motion before each party has had an opportunity to file a response.

+(2) The failure of a party to oppose a written motion or an oral motion made on the record is deemed a consent by